Discover the Latest Surface Trends and Earn CEU Credits. Register for July Webinars Today! Learn More >

 Membership Types include business, international business, industry partner, individual, and student.
 The definitions of each type can be found on the NKBA signup page.

 NKBA Membership Signup.
 Please share this link.
+In addition, each chapter page has a “Join the NKBA” button.
 If anyone needs a hard copy of the application, please email info@nkba.org.
-There is an updated 2025 membership application with new rates.
+There is an updated 2026 membership application with new rates.

 Company admins can remove employees who are no longer with the company directly through the company profile on www.nkba.org.